kaplego/uptimebot/README.md

     }
 }
 ```
-You can edit this template service, and custmize it as you want, and duplicate it for all the services you need.
+You can edit this template service, and customize it as you want, and duplicate it for all the services you need.

 ## Start websocket
 If you have properly installed Node.JS, you can now start the websocket.
 Go to the folder you moved before, and open the commands terminal.
 Write `node index` and press Enter.
 Now your websocket is successfully online.